Program Name: The Children's Place at the Plaza, Inc. License/Registration ID: 39183

 Date Regulation Description Compliance Status as of last inspection

 Mar 26, 2025 418-1.8(a) Children cannot be left without competent supervision at any time.
 Competent supervision includes awareness of and responsibility for the ongoing activity of each child.
 It requires that all children be within a teacher's range of vision and that the teacher be near enough to respond when redirection or intervention strategies are needed.
 Competent supervision must take into account the child's age emotional, physical, and cognitive development.
-Not Corrected
+Corrected

 Sep 17, 2024 418-1.9(b) The staff must use acceptable techniques and approaches to help children solve problems.
 Corrected